 Property taxes include amounts levied against all real property, public utility property, and tangible personal property located in the Health District.
-Property tax receipts received in 2010 for real and public utility property taxes represents collections of the 2009 taxes.
+Property tax receipts received in 2011 for real and public utility property taxes represents collections of the 2010 taxes.

-2010 real property taxes are levied after October 1, 2010 on the assessed values as of January 1, 2010, the lien date.
+2011 real property taxes are levied after October 1, 2011 on the assessed values as of January 1, 2011, the lien date.
 Assessed values for real property taxes are established by State statute at 35 percent of appraised market value.
-2010 real property taxes are collected in and intended to finance 2011.
+2011 real property taxes are collected in and intended to finance 2012.

 Real property taxes are payable annually or semi-annually.
-If paid annually, payment is due December 31; if paid semi-annually, the first payment is due December 31, with the remainder payable by June 20.
+If paid annually, payment is due December 31; if paid semiannually, the first payment is due December 31, with the remainder payable by June 20.
 Under certain circumstances, State statute permits alternate payment dates to be established.

 Public utility tangible personal property is assessed at varying percentages of true value, public utility real property is assessed at 35 percent of true value.
-2010 public utility property taxes which became a lien on December 31, 2009, are levied after October 1, 2010, and are collected in 2011 with real property taxes.
+2011 public utility property taxes which became a lien on December 31, 2010, are levied after October 1, 2011, and are collected in 2012 with real property taxes.

-2010 tangible property taxes are levied after October 1, 2010, on the values as of December 31, 2009.
-Collections are made in 2011.
-Tangible personal property assessments have been phased out - the assessment percentage for all property including inventory for 2010 is zero percent.
+Tangible personal property assessments have been phased out - the assessment percentage for all property including inventory for 2011 is zero percent.

-The full tax rate for all Health District operations for the year ended December 31, 2010, was \$.34 per \$1,000 of assessed value.
-The assessed values of real property, public utility property, and tangible personal property upon which 2010 property tax receipts were based are as follows:
+The full tax rate for all Health District operations for the year ended December 31, 2011, was \$.34 per \$1,000 of assessed value.
+The assessed values of real property, public utility property, and tangible personal property upon which 2011 property tax receipts were based are as follows: